farosaves/faro/notes/Wording.md

 ## V4
 too much nujabes (cri)
 When reading online you come across stuff you want to be able to go back to later.
-You go to a website you find it interesting you highlight one sentence and then you just save it.
+You go to a website find something interesting, highlight one sentence then you just save it.
 It goes to a dashboard, most recent goes first, so it doesn't get buried like bookmarks do tend.. to.
-You attend to it, whenever you're ready, pin, archive, tag, double-click takes you back (albo tutaj) I don't mean to brag, but it's cool as fuck, offline? check out without signing up, chrome extension Faros is the app if you get it it be great, sorry for poor rapping i just learnt it to present
+You attend to it, whenever you're ready, pin, archive, tag, double-click takes you back I don't mean to brag, but it's cool as fuck, did I mention text search it's an excellent, way to find a save, saving you time, it's what programs do when done fine sure it works offline, you don't need to sign up, at least to try it out, why not get back up in the cloud
+.... .... the presentation
+faros chrome webstore should now be your next station

+offline? check out without signing up, chrome extension (the app built by the one man team of me)
+(dont think so)
+Faros is the app if you get it it be great, sorry for poor rapping i just learnt it to present